core-wg/oscore/draft-ietf-core-object-security.md

 # Web Linking

-The use of OSCORE MAY be indicated by a target attribute "osc" in a web link {{RFC8288}} to a resource.
-This attribute is a hint indicating that the destination of that link is to be accessed using OSCORE.
+The use of OSCORE MAY be indicated by a target attribute "osc" in a web link {{RFC8288}} to a resource, for example using a link-format document {{RFC6690}} if the resource is accessible over CoAP.

+The "osc" attribute is a hint indicating that the destination of that link is only accessible using OSCORE, and unprotected access to it is not supported.
 Note that this is simply a hint, it does not include any security context material or any other information required to run OSCORE.

 A value MUST NOT be given for the "osc" attribute; any present value MUST be ignored by parsers.
 The "osc" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.